Higher Ed Websites: Answering One of the Most Important Questions

 To Filter or Not to Filter

 Location.
 Online format.
 Minor or concentration.
 In theory, filtering a list of majors or programs based on other criteria is a great way to refine information (Amazon has trained us well).
 When it comes to filtering majors or programs by attaching secondary criteria, a lot of schools are doing it.
 This can get clunky, but Southeastern University’s filter only shows if users need it.
 The filter criteria is intuitive (program format and program level), and this function still works well on mobile.
+Messiah College uses a more robust approach with “Filter by Interest” as well as program-type filters within their academic programs section.

 A list of programs should be designed to draw users further into your site.
 Still, word and symbol jargon that is tacked onto these types of pages can easily confuse users.
-Whether it’s abbreviations, acronyms or a key with a symbols and colors, beware of making users decode your internal silos.
+Whether it’s abbreviations, acronyms or a key with symbols and colors, beware of making users decode your internal silos.

 *Side note: Symbols, icons and keys don’t always translate well into a mobile environment, and color isn’t necessarily a great identifier when it comes to accessible web standards.
 If you are using these kinds of elements make sure you’re periodically reviewing your own institution.
 Look at the gateway pages for majors or programs on a mobile device and on a computer equipped with a screen reader.